Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Swift Current students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Swift Current students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Swift Current District Curriculum Used in Our In-Home Tutoring Programs

 Chinook School Division 211, headquartered in Swift Current, serves approximately 6,000 students in 62 schools.
 Chinook is known for being progressive, innovative, and a leader in education.
 The Chinook Board of Education was awarded the “Premier’s Board of Education Award for Innovation and Excellence in Education” for its implementation of Levelled Literacy Intervention.
 The district initially integrated Levelled Literacy Intervention into grades 1 and 2 in all schools and is expanding it to the upper elementary grade levels as well.
 Chinook, like all districts in the province, uses the Saskatchewan Curriculum.

 We currently cover the following Swift Current-area school district: Chinook School Division 211.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Swift Current Tutor Today.